Krzysztofprzem/ocr_reader_writer/README.md

 * Python 3.8.2
 * Tesseract v5.0.0-alpha.20200328
 * OCR Space
+This project was tested with .jpg and .png only images.

 #### Description
 Project created in order to automate process of extracting text from images set into textfiles.
+This currently supports only .jpg and .png images extensions.

 #### Example application